bald-cap/MY-PORTFOLIO/README.md

 This is a personal portfolio project built using **Next.js**, **Bootstrap**, **D3.js**, and **Axios**.
 It showcases who I am as a developer, my technical stack, my coding activity, and the public projects I’ve worked on.
 The goal of this project is to present both my journey and my technical skills in a simple, responsive, and visually appealing way.

-## Live Demo
-This site can be viewed live on GitHub

 ---

 ## Tech Stack